 Insulin is a hormone that helps move blood sugar (glucose) out of the bloodstream and into cells where the body can use it.
 When cells don't respond to insulin or become resistant to it, glucose levels remain elevated in the blood longer than they should, and damage starts to happen.

-So, say you always eat an apple in the morning.
-A bad night's rest could cause this food to spike your blood sugar, whereas after sleeping well, you may have a more even rise and fall in glucose levels.
+So let's say you always eat an apple in the morning.
+After a bad night's sleep, that same apple could spike your blood sugar, whereas after sleeping well, you'd have a much more even rise and fall in glucose levels.

 Short sleep duration is also a risk factor for diabetes.
-Another study that pooled data from over one million individuals found that those sleeping five or fewer hours were 48% more likely to develop diabetes.
+Another study that pooled data from over one million individuals found that those sleeping five or fewer hours wereย 48% more likelyย to develop diabetes.ย This is why I highlight sleep as one of the 5 key strategies in my guide on how to lower HbA1c naturally.

 Not sleeping well directly messes with your hunger hormones.
 The hunger hormone (ghrelin) is ramped up, and the hormone that signals to the brain that you're full (leptin) decreases.

 This can increase appetite and cravings, making maintaining a healthy weight more challenging.
 Studies show that people who sleep less snack more and opt for more high-calorie foods.
-They also eat less protein and fibre (which, if you have been subscribed to this channel for a while, are two nutrients that we have learned are essential for overall health and for helping us manage our weight).
+They also eat less protein and fibre, two nutrients that are essential for overall health and for helping us manage our weight).

 So, sufficient sleep is needed to help us make that healthful choice when we are presented with the decision of a salad or a slice of cake at lunchtime.